 Hong Kong is now back to China where it has always been.
 The rioters are citizens of China, not some fake thing called Hong Kong.
-They obviously lack majority support in China proper, where recent polls show ~86% support for the Communist Party.
+They obviously lack majority support in China proper, where recent polls show ~86

 The CP runs China.
 Almost everyone in China supports the CP.
 I hate to tell people to love it or leave it, but if these kids don’t want to be part of China, perhaps they might wish to leave.
 Macao is right next door.
 And then there’s Taiwan.
 Or just calm down and quit being tools of the West.

 I would like to add that a century of extreme anti-Communist propaganda is also driving these riots.
 Most Hong Kongers are extremely anti-Communist.
 Except now they live in a Communist country.
 Maybe it’s time they made some adjustments.
 You can only push a rock uphill for so long.
 At some point, even Sisyphus wears out and becomes just one more victim of the Law of Gravity.
 Maybe some causes are doomed from the start.

 Hong Kong is losing to Mainland China.
 Its poverty rates are high; it suffers from corruption and savage capitalism.
 It is now the most expensive city on earth.
 People are frustrated, but paradoxically, they are blaming socialist Beijing for their problems instead of the legacy of British colonialism.
 ‘Across the line’, Shenzhen, Shanghai, Beijing, Xiang and other cities are leaving Hong Kong behind in almost all fields.

 When my dear friend and great concert pianist from Beijing, Yuan Sheng, used to live in New York, recording, giving concerts, and teaching at prestigious Manhattan School of Music, he told me that he used to cry at night:

 “In the United States, they smear China.
 I felt hurt, defenseless.”